acadadev/rosrider_doc/05_PARAMETERS/README.md

 __Cascaded control architecture__

 The outer loop calculates a current setpoint, which is then tracked by the inner PI loop.
 This allows for direct torque control and faster disturbance rejection.

-__Configuration__

  - `CASCADED` Enables or disables the Cascaded Loop.